 Lender: A lender can be a bank, credit union, insurance company, private individual, or loan company.

-Mortgagee: means the lender, or the financial institution lending you money.
+Mortgagee: The lender, or the financial institution lending the borrowed money.

 |Usual steps in a foreclosure

 |2.
 Demand Letter||Lender sends Demand Letter to the borrower(s) advising of the default and giving a deadline to fix the default|

 |3.
 Notice of Action and Statement of Claim||If the borrower does not fix the default by the deadline in the demand letter, the lender starts a legal process in the Supreme Court of Nova Scotia.
 The lender serves the borrower(s) with the court documents that start the foreclosure process and name the borrowers as defendants - the Notice of Action and Statement of Claim.
 These documents must be personally served on the borrower(s).|

 After being served with the Notice of Action and Statement of Claim, the borrower has a chance to file a Defence or apply to court for other relief.

 Borrower would need to act within the required time: